 Student Spotlight – Morocco, Tea, and Arabic

-In March of this year Jacob B. and his peers at The Lab School got the opportunity to travel to Spain and Morocco on a 9-day arts and culture expedition.
-After three days of being immersed in the history and beauty of Spain students traveled to Morocco.
+In March of 2017, Jacob B. and his peers at The Lab School got the opportunity to travel to Spain and Morocco on a 9-day arts and culture expedition.
+After three days of being immersed in the history and beauty of Spain, the students traveled to Morocco.